RabbitLeader/RabbitLeader/README.md

 ```
 and you will see the following test results
 ```
  Test RabbitLeader
-    ✔ Should publicMint success (876ms)
+    ✔ Should onlyOwner can set publicSale enable (855ms) ✔ Should publicMint success (57ms)
     ✔ Should return RabbitLeader symbol
-    ✔ Should return a tokenUrl (42ms)
+    ✔ Should return a tokenURI (54ms)
-    ✔ Should onlyOwner can withdraw contracts balances
+    ✔ Should onlyOwner can withdraw contracts balances ✔ Should allows the owner to paused the contract
+    ✔ Should not allow other owners to paused the contract

-  4 passing (936ms)
+  7 passing (1s)
 ```